First-Order Softmax Weighted Switching Gradient Method for Distributed Stochastic Minimax Optimization with Stochastic Constraints: Introduction

 where $\mathbf{f}(\mathbf{w}_k) := (f_1(\mathbf{w}_k), \dots, f_n(\mathbf{w}_k))$ and $\alpha \geq 0$ controls the approximation tightness, similarly for $\bg(\bw_k)=(g_1(\mathbf{w}_k), \dots, g_n(\mathbf{w}_k))$.
 This formulation stabilizes the gradient landscape while preserving sensitivity to worst-case clients.
 Crucially, we couple this smooth minimax approximation with a first-order switching mechanism~\citep{polyak1967general,upadhyay2025optimization}: when the estimated global constraint violation is within a prescribed tolerance, the algorithm prioritizes worst-case objective minimization; otherwise, it adaptively redirects updates toward reducing constraint violations.
 This design eliminates the need for explicit dual variables, inner optimization loops, or deterministic gradient access, making the method fully compatible with stochastic first-order oracles, multiple local updates, and partial client participation.

 From a theoretical perspective, our framework departs from existing robust and meta-learning approaches in several important ways.
 Unlike downstream adaptation and constrained meta-learning methods that rely on centralized optimization or restrictive boundedness assumptions on the (loss) functions \citep{wang2023task}, we analyze a fully stochastic federated setting with heterogeneous client distributions and stochastic constraint evaluations.
 Furthermore, our method operates as a single-loop first-order algorithm without requiring the solution of auxiliary optimization problems at each round, in sharp contrast to many primal-dual or ERM-oracle-based minimax methods.
 These distinctions make our approach particularly suitable for large-scale, communication-constrained federated systems where robustness, feasibility, and scalability must be addressed simultaneously.
+Please see Appendix~\ref{sup:related} for a detailed discussion of related work.